Download Careers360 App

 Kingdom Protista

-Protists are composed of eukaryotic cells which means they have true nuclei protected by a nuclear membrane and components such as mitochondria and chloroplasts with definite functions.
-This high cellular organization enables protists to perform more complex functions relative to the prokaryotic organisms.
+Protists are composed of eukaryotic cells, which means they have true nuclei protected by a nuclear membrane and components such as mitochondria and chloroplasts with definite functions.
+This high cellular organization enables protists to perform more complex functions relative to prokaryotic organisms.

-Most of the protists are unicellular so their body plan is relatively simple yet they are quite versatile.
-Nonetheless, some of the protists, especially the algae, can form a colony or simple structures that are necessarily multimerous; this makes them more structured and functional for all intents and purposes but they are still protists compared to the more complex eukaryotes.
+Most of the protists are unicellular, so their body plan is relatively simple, yet they are quite versatile.
+Nonetheless, some of the protists, especially the algae, can form colonies or simple structures that are necessarily multimerous; this makes them more structured and functional for all intents and purposes, but they are still protists compared to the more complex eukaryotes.

 Classification Of Protista

-These include protozoans which are single-celled eukaryotes that move and feed on organisms like bacteria.
-Many of them inhabit the water and examples of such organisms are amoebas and paramecia.
-Some protozoa have cilia or flagella used in by movement, and the nutrition of protozoa involves consuming bacteria, algae or another protozoan.
+These include protozoans, which are single-celled eukaryotes that move and feed on organisms like bacteria.
+Many of them inhabit the water, and examples of such organisms are amoebas and paramecia.
+Some protozoa have cilia or flagella used in by movement, and the nutrition of protozoa involves consuming bacteria, algae, or other protozoa.

-These two moulds, namely, slime moulds, and water moulds, look and live more like fungi but they are part of the protozoa.
-Slime moulds are typically saprophytic and are found in decomposing plant material; Some of them are called plasmodial slime moulds and produce multicellular structures in some stage of their development.
-They are aquatic and exist in areas with high humidity; they are parasitic and cause diseases in plants and fish.
+These two molds — slime molds and water molds.
+They look and live more like fungi, but they are part of the protozoa.
+Slime moulds are typically saprophytic and are found in decomposing plant material.
+Some of them are called plasmodial slime moulds and produce multicellular structures at some stage of their development.
+They are aquatic and exist in areas with high humidity.
+They are parasitic and cause diseases in plants and fish.
 Both groups are involved in the decomposition and the recycling of nutrients in the ecosystem.

 Kingdom Fungi